 Ja Young is interested in investigating how people interleave multiple tasks, and how interface design can help efficient interaction between the system and the user.
 She is currently using symbolic structures and algorithmic matching processes to develop a computational model of drivers' strategic task switching behaviors.

 Rashmi studies safe driving behavior of older adults when developing Advanced Driver Assistance Systems to support them.
 The methodology to assess safety implications of ADAS (Advanced Driver Assistance Systems) have not yet been developed, but these support systems need to be designed such that they do not produce negative side effects for older adults.
 While not much research has been done to understand user acceptance and effects of ADAS technologies on road user behavior; there are concerns on whether these systems will be used by older drivers and in fact improve road safety.
 As ADAS technologies continue to advance, her research work is to explore opportunities for older drivers to prolong their mobility by assessing and improving their use of ADAS technologies.

 Vindhya Venkatraman, PhD candidate

-Vindhya's research centers on facilitating information exchange between human users and systems using human-computer collaboration theories, such as mixed initiative interaction and joint action.
-She applies these concepts to in-vehicle information systems, developing models of collaborative dialogues across the wide spectrum of driver-vehicle-situation complexities.
+Vindhya's research centers on facilitating information exchange between human users and systems using human-computer collaboration models.
+She is interested in developing models of collaborative dialogues across the wide spectrum of driver-vehicle-situation complexities.